-If your kids love those expensive bottles of drinkable yogurt at the grocery store or you’re simply looking for a super simple (and super yummy!) smoothie recipe, you have to try this one!
-It’s a strawberry smoothie recipe made with 3 simple ingredients to fuel your kids with the nutrition they need.
-Plus, you can control the amount of added sweetener!
+If your kids love those expensive bottles of drinkable yogurt at the grocery store or you’re looking for a super simple (and super yummy) smoothie recipe, you have to try this one.
+This Strawberry Smoothie recipe with yogurt has just 3 ingredients and can even be made ahead!

-A simple yogurt smoothie made with just yogurt, fresh strawberries, a little lemon juice, and some maple syrup or honey is a super yummy way to serve up a toddler breakfast or snack.
-We love this strawberry smoothie alongside crackers or a muffin for a more substantial meal, or as a stand alone snack.
+A simple yogurt smoothie doesn’t need a lot of ingredients—so it’s affordable and quick to make.
+We love it as is, or with crackers or a muffin for a more substantial meal or snack.
 It has all of the natural sweetness you want in a kid smoothie, plus protein, calcium, Vitamin C and fiber.
 My toddler drinks it from a straw cup or in a reusable Squeasy Gear Pouch.
 (I drink it from a regular glass!)

 Homemade Drinkable Yogurt